 Board OK's Purchase of Land for New Mineral Museum

 On Sept.
-29, the Board of Control unanimously approved the purchase of property to be developed as the new site of the Seaman Mineral Museum.
+29, the Board of Trustees unanimously approved the purchase of property to be developed as the new site of the Seaman Mineral Museum.

 The transaction paves the way for the university to begin construction and renovation at the museum’s future location, north of the Quincy Mine Hoist of the Keweenaw National Historical Park on U.S. 41 in Hancock.
 The property will be purchased from the Quincy Mine Hoist Association for $2,000.